Before you start working with translators there are several things you should think about.

 Have realistic expectations regarding price and deadline

-While it is not possible to state how much a translation should cost or how long it should take to complete.
-But there has been an increasing trend towards clients offering rates of €0.03 per word for translation and €0.01 per word for proofreading or editing which are unrealistic in many western countries.
+Many clients contact a translator stating the price they are willing to pay and when they need the translation.
+But, in order to quote a price and set a deadline for a translation, the translator needs to see the document to be translated first.
+There has also been an increasing trend towards clients offering rates of €0.03 per word for translation and €0.01 per word for proofreading or editing which are unrealistic in many western countries.
 Many potential translation clients believe that it is realistic to expect a translator to produce 10,000 words per day of complex marketing or financial text.
 It is true that translation memory tools have enabled translators to work faster.
 However, 3000 words per day is often a more realistic target when producing the quality professional translators aim for.

 Knowing why you need a translator is key to making sure you get the right service.
 If a translation of a text about upcoming events is to be used in your in-house newsletter then a gist translation might be enough.
 If a translation of your annual report is to be sent to potential investors then a polished translation which uses the correct terminology and structure in the appropriate language is required.
 If your hotel website needs translating to attract guests from other countries then the translation will need to be localised so your would-be guests feel as comfortable as possible using your site.